influxdata/docs-v2/content/influxdb/cloud/organizations/migrate-org.md

 weight: 110
 ---

-The state of an consists of metadata (dashboards, buckets, and other resources) and data (time-series).
+The state of an organization consists of metadata (dashboards, buckets, and other resources) and data (time-series).
-While there no way to automatically duplicate an organization, the state of an organization can be migrated to a new organization.
+An organization's state at a point in time can be effectively duplicated to another organization by copying both metadata and data.
 To migrate the state of an organization:

 1. Create a new organization using the [InfluxDB Cloud sign up page](https://cloud2.influxdata.com/signup).